|THE BOARD’S CONDUCT OF ITS AFFAIRS

 Information Flow: The Company has put in place enhanced communication processes between the Board and Management in terms of information flow.

 All Board members have direct access to and the advice and services of the Company Secretary.
-The Company Secretary attends the meetings of the Board and Board Committees and assists the respective Chairman of the Board/Board Committees in ensuring that Board/Board Committee papers, procedures and the applicable laws and regulations are adhered to.
+The Company Secretary attends all Board and Board Committee meetings and assists the respective Chairman of the Board/Board Committees in ensuring that Board/ Board Committee papers, procedures and the applicable laws and regulations are adhered to.

-Information about CAO and the CAO Group are freely available to each Board member.
+Information about the Company and the CAO Group are freely available to each Board member.
 Management will promptly supply any additional information that the Board requires.

 The Board also has ready access to external professionals for consultations.